KEITH'S MECCANO PAGE

 You could purchase one or more, or trade for Meccano - contact me.

-> Special Edition sets, including well-known buildings & monuments, ferris wheel (evoking Erector), steam locomotive, and Crazy Inventors (goofy transportation apparatus, from old car to space ship)
+Various themes sets have beenproduced, including well-known buildings & monuments, ferris wheel (evoking Erector), steam locomotive, and Crazy Inventors (goofy transportation apparatus, from old car to space ship), and spefici model sets including cars and a John Deere farm tractor.

 You may get a feel for later variants at http://www.amazon.com (ensure your young child narrows the search to the Toys section as searching the entire site for "erector" will produce some "interesting" products whose educational impact you may want to defer to a more discerning age - you might also look in Books) or http://www.thesourcecc.com (and muck about to find comprehensive information).

-Meccano sells a number of radio control automotive sets, one of which has a connection for an MP3 audio file player that it may have a carrying place for.
+Meccano sold a number of radio control automotive sets, one of which had a connection for an MP3 audio file player that it may have a carrying place for.
+However the functionality of those R/C sets was limited - speed and steering are "bang bang" controls, which is crude, I hear they later offered proportional control.

 Spykee Robot update 2010